KalebKE/FSensor/README.md

 ## Linear Acceleration

 Acceleration Explorer offers a number of different linear acceleration filters.
+These filters can be found in the *.linearacceleration* package.
 Linear acceleration is defined as linearAcceleration = (acceleration - gravity).
 An acceleration sensor is not capable of determining the difference between gravity/tilt and true linear acceleration.
 There is one standalone approach, a low-pass filter, and many sensor fusion based approaches.
 Acceleration Explorer offers implementations of all the common linear acceleration filters as well as the Android API implementation.

 ### Android Linear Acceleration